NinVoido/spotify-vpn/doc/man-sections/client-options.rst

 --explicit-exit-notify n
-  In UDP client mode or point-to-point mode, send server/peer an exit notification if tunnel is restarted or OpenVPN process is exited.
+  In UDP client mode or point-to-point mode, send server/peer an exit notification if tunnel is restarted or spotify process is exited.
 In client mode, on exit/restart, this option will tell the server to immediately close its client instance object rather than waiting for a timeout.